peterbourgon/raft/JOINT-CONSENSUS.md

 command and use it to manipulate their configuration.

 handleAppendEntries should attempt to unmarshal the command as a Configuration change.
-Followers don't propegate the configuration-change command to the user state machine.
+Followers don't propagate the configuration-change command to the user state machine.